Source: Office of the Provost and Vice Chancellor for Academic Affairs

 If a student has been doing satisfactory work until near the end of a term, and then because of illness or other unavoidable circumstances has been prevented from completing the work, the instructor may give the student an "Incomplete" and extend the privilege of completing the work by a later date.
 Instructors are responsible for entering the grade of "I" on the grade roster.
 In no case should the "Incomplete" be given to students who, through their own fault, failed to complete the requirements of a course on time or who failed to report for the final examination as scheduled.

 By action of the Faculty Senate, when a faculty member issues an incomplete, a contract must be made with the student specifying the work needed to complete the course and the date by which the work is to be submitted.
-Copies of the contract are to be distributed as follows: one to the student, one to the Registrar's Office and one is to be kept by the issuing faculty.
-Contract forms are available from the department office and Registrar's Office.
+Your contract needs to be submitted to the Registrar’s Office, contracts are available from your department ADA’s and the Registrar’s Office.

 For undergraduate students the grade change forms must be submitted to the Registrar's Office no later than one full week before the start of exams for the next term (excluding summer and winterim); graduate students have one calendar year.
 However, the faculty member may assign a shorter period of time.
 NOTE: THE DEADLINE IS AUTOMATICALLY A MAXIMUM OF 30 CALENDAR DAYS FOR ALL STUDENTS PLANNING TO GRADUATE IN THE TERM FOR WHICH THE "I" GRADE HAS BEEN ISSUED.
 The "I" grade will carry 0 honor points and will not be computed in the G.P.A.